dora13l/secret_santa/README.md

 to start a local rails server

 ## Room for Improvement
-# Should have created testing before creating app - but still undergoing learning process
+Should have created testing before creating app - but still undergoing learning process

-# Add more testing
+-Add more testing
-# Explore bugs (e.g. gifter.user_id kept throwing errors randomly)
-# More front end/ JavaScript - was more focused on making the backend work
-# Tidy scss files into smaller fragments
+-Explore bugs (e.g. gifter.user_id kept throwing errors randomly) -More front end/ JavaScript - was more focused on making the backend work -Tidy scss files into smaller fragments